htaussig/htaussig.github.io/src/pages/blog/progressParadox.md

 ---
 title: "The Paradox of Progress"
 date: "2021-05-01"
-subtitle: "Why strive when it is exactly what makes us suffer?"
+subtitle: "Why strive when it makes us suffer?"
 ---

 ### Why strive when it is exactly what makes us suffer?